patrickullrich/servehappy/README.md

 ## Tide Project

-While not directly related to the servehappy initiative, the [Tide Project](https://make.wordpress.org/tide/) will indirectly support the various efforts in process.
-It will particularly help with prividing feedback to users about what plugins/themes they have in use on their site that might not be compatible with a PHP version being upgraded to.
+While not directly related to the _servehappy_ initiative, the [Tide Project](https://make.wordpress.org/tide/) will indirectly support the various efforts in process.
+It will particularly help with providing feedback to users about what plugins/themes they have in use on their site that might not be compatible with a PHP version being upgraded to.

-See [here](https://xwp.co/tide-a-path-to-better-code-across-the-wordpress-ecosystem/) for an overview of what the tide project is
+See [here](https://xwp.co/tide-a-path-to-better-code-across-the-wordpress-ecosystem/) for an overview of what the Tide project is.

 ## Related Trac tickets/Other Resources

-This is a list of trac tickets that have some relation to the overall servehappy project:
+This is a list of trac tickets that have some relation to the overall _servehappy_ project:

 - https://core.trac.wordpress.org/ticket/33381
 - https://core.trac.wordpress.org/ticket/40934